Chancellor (education): Australia and New Zealand

 In both Australia and New Zealand, a chancellor is the chairperson of a university's governing body; thus, as well as having ceremonial duties, the chancellor participates in the governance of the university (but not its active management).
 The chancellor is assisted by a deputy chancellor (known as the pro-chancellor in some universities).
 The chancellor and deputy chancellor are frequently drawn from the senior ranks of business or the judiciary (it is one of the few jobs considered compatible with judicial service).
 Some universities have a visitor who is senior to the chancellor.
 University disputes can be appealed from the governing board to the visitor (as is still the case in the UK), but nowadays, such appeals are generally prohibited by legislation, and the position has only ceremonial functions (unlike the chancellor and deputy chancellor, who frequently preside at functions such as graduations, the visitor rarely attends university functions).
 The vice-chancellor usually serves as the chief executive of the university.

 Macquarie University in Sydney is an anomaly as it once had the unique position of Emeritus Deputy Chancellor, a post created for John Lincoln upon his retirement from his long-held post of deputy chancellor in 2000.
 The position was not merely an honorary title, as it also retained for Lincoln a place in the University Council until his death in 2011.

 Bangladesh

-Chancellor is a titular position in Bangladesh always held by the incumbent President of Bangladesh under the Private Universities Act 1992.
+The chancellor is a titular position in Bangladesh and is always held by the incumbent President of Bangladesh under the Private Universities Act 1992.
 The position in public universities is not fixed for the president under any acts or laws (since the erection of a state university in Bangladesh requires an act to be passed in itself), but it has been the custom so far to name the incumbent president of the country as chancellor of all state universities thus established.
-The day-to-day business of the university is run by the vice chancellor.
-The vice chancellor has a deputy called the pro-vice-chancellor.
+The day-to-day operations of the university are run by the vice-chancellor.
+The vice-chancellor has a deputy called the pro-vice-chancellor.